Explore Betterment’s Historical Performance

 - Find additional data on volatility and returns in the table.

 The Betterment portfolios won 88.66% of the comparisons.
 Historical performance of the Betterment portfolio is based on the underlying ETFs, always net of fees.
 To the extent that an ETF was not in existence over the relevant period, performance is based on the index or asset class that the ETFs tracks.
-For full disclosure on how we compute historical performance, see here.
+See full disclosure on how we compute historical performance.

 This analysis was last updated on April 2014.